BassT23/Proxmox/README.md

 these filters match that target's configured External identity; central inventory filters still decide which External systems are contacted at all.

-### Migrating legacy SSH targets
+### Historical internal VM SSH profiles

-During installation or self-update, existing files in `/etc/ultimate-updater/VMs/<ID>` are detected by structure, not by a version guess.
-The migration safely recognizes `IP`, `USER`, and `SSH_VM_PORT`.
+During installation or self-update, existing files in `/etc/ultimate-updater/VMs/<ID>` remain internal Proxmox VM SSH profiles.
-`SSH_START_DELAY_TIME` is reported as deprecated because the external target inventory has no equivalent.
+The VM SSH fallback reads `IP`, `USER`, and `SSH_VM_PORT`; these files are never appended to `targets.conf` or displayed as External systems.

+Early 5.1 Beta builds could incorrectly create `[legacy-<ID>]` External sections from these files.
+The self-update cleanup removes only such sections when migration evidence exists and host/user/port exactly match the corresponding VM profile.
+The cleanup is atomic and idempotent; real External targets and the original VM files are preserved.
 Unknown or malformed fields are not executed.

-Compatible entries are appended to `targets.conf` after validation and an atomic write.
-The old files, existing target entries, comments, and working SSH identities are preserved.
-Matching host/user/port entries are not duplicated.
-Conflicts and invalid files remain for manual review.
-Normal install/update does not generate a new SSH key; use the explicit external setup command when a new identity is required.
-If a migrated target has no remote helper, its read-only check can still work while an update stops with `EXTERNAL_HELPER_MISSING`.

 Internally, the current Proxmox paths use small shared transport wrappers for local, LXC (`pct`), and SSH execution.
 QEMU Guest Agent execution keeps its